AlgoMaster Logo

 Step-by-Step Trace

 The optimal strategy is to rob houses with values 2, 9, and 1, for a total of 12.
-Notice that we did not just pick the top individual values.
+We did not pick the top individual values.
 We picked the combination that avoids adjacency while maximizing the total.

 Complexity Analysis